Azure-Samples/Machine-Learning-Operationalization/documentation/how-to-scale.md

 ##  Scale the number of nodes in the cluster

+The following command directly scales the agent nodes in the cluster.

+    az acs scale -g <resource group> -n <cluster name> --new-agent-count <new scale>

-For information on scaling the number of nodes in the cluster, see [Scale agent nodes in a Container Service cluster](https://docs.microsoft.com/en-us/azure/container-service/container-service-scale).
+For more information on scaling the number of nodes in the cluster, see [Scale agent nodes in a Container Service cluster](https://docs.microsoft.com/en-us/azure/container-service/container-service-scale).

-## Scale the number Kubernetes pods
+## Scale the number of Kubernetes pods

 Use the `-k` parameter when setting up the operationalization environment to configure one pod and install the Kubernetes CLI.
-You can scale the number of pods assigned to the cluster using Azure Machine Learning CLI, the `az acs scale` command, or the [Kubernetes dashboard] (https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).
+You can scale the number of pods assigned to the cluster using the Azure Machine Learning CLI or the [Kubernetes dashboard] (https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).

+For more information on Kubernetes pods, see the [Kubernetes Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) documentation.

 ### Scale using the Azure Machine Learning CLI